 Charles Stanley has written a powerful book entitled, Ministering Through Spiritual Gifts published by Nelson Impact.
 If you have not yet deciphered your own personal motivational gift, I would exhort you to follow my posts as I summarize Dr. Stanley's study from the In Touch Series.
 Dr. Stanley says, "I believe two things will happen as you truly understand who you are in Christ Jesus - and what your identity is within the Body of Christ.
 First, I believe you are going to be excited about your identity and the ways in which God desires to use you.
-Second, I believe you are going to be challenged to develop your gift and employ it to the best of your ability."
+Second, I believe you are going to be challenged to develop your gift and employ it to the best of your ability."1.
+Ability to see bigger picture and visualize the results; has great vision;

 2. Ability to break major goals into smaller, achievable bite-sizes; can see one step at a time;